Skip to content

 SKU 9789768197436

-Qty in Stock: 1
+Qty in Stock: None

 It’s been seventeen years since the book 13 Chapters of a History of Belize was first published by renowned Belizean historian Assad Shoman.
 The acclaimed Thirteen Chapters was adopted into the classrooms by a number of secondary and tertiary level institutions across the country.
 But since 1994, there have been significant developments in the areas of politics and economics which have shaped the nation’s history since independence.
 Those milestones prompted Shoman to update the annals of Belizean history for his latest publication.
 While its name is a play on the title of the first installment, A History of Belize in Thirteen Chapters, is an in-depth look at the achievements and setbacks of the nation from the often provocative viewpoint of one author.